-In this post, we will focus on the general mathematical operations performed by LLMs, and their implementation in Rust.
+In this post, we will focus on the general mathematical operations performed in the transformer architecture, and their implementation in Rust.
 This post and the next one accompany the first PR on the llm-runner repository.

-LLMs can be seen as mathematical functions that transform sequences of tokens into a probability distribution over the token space.
+LLMs are large scale transformers that are trained on huge dataset to perform langage related tasks.
+LLMs and transformers can be seen as mathematical functions that transform sequences of tokens into a probability distribution over the token space.
 That is to say a function

 In Rust this would be written like this